Criminology Single Vocational A Level (BTEC Extended Certificate)

 Criminology is a new and innovative course which looks at crime from the perspective of both criminals and victims.
 This subject teaches a critical analysis of the criminal justice system whilst also examining the motives of criminals.
 We examine why some crimes remain unreported, whilst others are over-represented in the media/news.
 Criminology will give you an awareness of cyber crime and explore the consequences of sophisticated, street level crime.
 Studying Criminology will broaden your knowledge of the courtroom and give you an insight into crime scenes.
 This course is especially appealing to those who wish to pursue a career in forensics.

-Students will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 4 including English Language and Mathematics at grade 4.
+Students will be expected to have a minimum of two GCSEs at grade 6 and three other GCSEs at grade 4 or above including English Language and Mathematics at grade 4.
 This course may be taken alongside A Level courses and may be more suited to learners with a strong profile of prior attainment in vocational studies.